z472421519/BinaryAudit/PoC/NPD/TOTOLink/main/CONTENT_LENGTH_MAX.md

 # Bug Report: NPD in D-Link DIR-823G Router
-A null pointer dereference null pointer dereference overflow vulnerability has been identified in the D-Link TOTOLINK N600R router firmware that allows remote attackers to cause denial of service.
+A null pointer dereference null pointer dereference overflow vulnerability has been identified in the TOTOLINK N600R router firmware that allows remote attackers to cause denial of service.

 ## Vulnerability Details